-In your letter, please describe your interest in working at the Barnes Foundation and your responses to the following questions:
+In your letter, please describe your interest in working at the Barnes Foundation and respond to the following questions:

-Question 3: What background and experiences would you bring to the direct service and special project work at this organization?
+- What background and experiences would you bring to the direct service and special project discussed in the Fellowship description?

 Salary and Benefits

-The FAO Schwarz Fellow at the Barnes Foundation will receive $62,000 over the course of the two-year fellowship ($30,000 annual salary per year paid biweekly, plus a $2,000 bonus at the end of the fellowship).
-The Fellow will receive full health care benefits.
+The FAO Schwarz Fellow at the Barnes Foundation will receive $85,000 over the course of the two-year Fellowship: $40,000 annual salary in the first year paid biweekly (which includes a $2,000 start of Fellowship bonus), and $45,000 annual salary in the second year paid biweekly (which includes a $3,000 end of Fellowship bonus).
+The Fellow will receive full health-care benefits.
 The Fellow will receive a SEPTA pass, if needed.
 The Barnes Foundation will supply the Fellow with the necessary computer and technology for the position.